Bob Colacello

 BC

 There’s always an upside and a downside.
-Families staying together was probably better than the situation we have now, where we have—dare I use the word— “illegitimate” children.
-And it’s not just an African American thing, it’s across the board now in America.
-There is really no morality.
+Families staying together was probably better than what we have now, with—dare I use the word—“illegitimate” children.
+And it’s not just an African American thing—it’s across the board in America.
+There’s really no morality.
 The Ten Commandments went out the window a long time ago.
-But don’t forget, the Ten Commandments used to be allowed to be posted in schools.
-You did say the Lord’s prayer and the pledge of allegiance.
-There was much more structure to society—it was more conformist, and it led to all kinds of rebellion, starting with artists’ rebellion.
-You know, the counterculture, which really was Joan Baez…the whole Hippie thing, the sexual revolution, the counterculture, it was all the hippies, the Doors, Rolling Stones, William Burroughs, Janice Joplin, Jimi Hendrix, this was all a revolution.
-Rock and Roll started with Elvis.
-But he was bland compared to Jimi Hendrix and Janice Joplin.
-Then you had the Kinks, and Bowie was in the next wave.
+They used to be posted in schools.
+You said the Lord’s Prayer and the Pledge of Allegiance.
+Society was more structured, more conformist—which led to all kinds of rebellion.

 EO